Saurav-31/Saurav-31.github.io/README.md

 ## Saurav Gupta

-I have 6 years of experience working in machine learning, specifically computer vision problems.
-I currently work at Mercedes-Benz Research and Development India.
+Hi!
+I have around 6 years of experience working in **Deep Learning**, specifically **Computer Vision** problems.
+I currently work as a **Research Engineer** at **Mercedes-Benz Research and Development India**, working on the MBUX Interior Assistant using Computer Vision and Deep Learning.
+I am responsibile to develop production-ready modules for **Monocular Depth Estimation**, **Face Anti-Spoofing technology using IR images and Face Detection**, as a part of Driver Montitoring System Project for MBRDI.
+Few completed projects include **Occupancy Detection using a multi-modal camera, Keypoint Estimation for Body Joints** as a part of MBUX project.

 ### Markdown
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown